MattiaRag/timemaproject/markdowns/preliminary.md

 ### Prepare input and run DISCO

-As input for DISCO, it is recommended to prepare a newick-formatted file composed of all gene trees produced by Orthofinder, and filed in the output directory Gene_Trees.
+As input for DISCO, it is recommended to prepare a newick-formatted file composed of all gene trees produced by Orthofinder, and filed in the output directory `Gene_Trees`.

 Moreover, Orthofinder will rename the tips within each gene tree adding, immediately before the unique identifier code, the name of the original fasta file from which the relative record was extracted (which usually include the species name).
 It is thus recommended to modify the gene trees tips' names keeping just the unique identifier code (in this case, to make the subsequent orthogroups' reconstruction quicker, even a repetition of the species name was kept in the tips' names).